ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 **Note that**:

-* The above diagram **does not represent the true class hierarchy** and should be used as a guide to help the lay-user decide which  `QbColumnStructuralDefinition` should be selected to describe their data-cube's structure.
+* The above diagram **does not represent the true class hierarchy** and should be used as a guide to help decide which  `QbColumnStructuralDefinition` should be selected to describe their data-cube's structure.
-* When choosing which structural definition to use, you must pick the most specific one.
-If the type you want to use has descendents then you must select one of its children. (i.e. you must pick a leaf node)
+* Choose the most specific structural definition in every case.
+If the structural definition has children, it cannot be used directly and its children must be used. (i.e. use leaf nodes only)

 #### Literal vs URI